 Will HBO's Harry Potter Reboot Bring Back More Original Actors?

-While Paul Whitehouse's Sir Cadogan was cut from Harry Potter and the Prisoner of Azkaban, his casting in the HBO reboot posits an interesting question of whether actors who appeared in the eight-movie saga could take on new roles in the show.
+While Paul Whitehouse's Sir Cadogan was cut from Harry Potter and the Prisoner of Azkaban, his casting in the HBO reboot raises an interesting question of whether actors who appeared in the eight-movie saga could take on new roles in the show.

 Perhaps the most popular fan-recastings for the HBO reboot have been Tom Felton as Lucius Malfoy and Daniel Radcliffe as James Potter, suggesting the former Hogwarts student actors play their once-on-screen parents.